hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 - Update the "config.json" file with the "startHiveBlock" that matches the dump you just restored
 - Start the node

+## 5c.
+Restore from hive genesis block.

+No extra work needed, the default setting will start syncing from the hive genesis block.

 ## 6. Checking that your node works

 To verify your node is running properly, you can query data from its API.
 A getStatus query will show you info on the running software version and latest block processed.
 Refer to [Querying the Engine API](https://github.com/hive-engine/steemsmartcontracts-wiki/blob/master/Smart-Contracts-Guide.md#querying-the-engine-api) for details.
 In the API URL you should replace ```https://api.hive-engine.com/rpc``` with ```http://<YOUR SERVER IP>:5000```